Department of Psychology and Communication

 Communication is a social science discipline that considers how people verbally and nonverbally communicate at the individual, societal, and cultural levels.
 It can be seen as the discipline that links other disciplines: a discipline that is vital for people, organizations, and governments to thrive in today’s complex world.
 Students with degrees in communication pursue careers as communication specialists in the fields of communication education, business, government and politics, high technology industries, health, and social and human services.
 Graduates may also pursue advanced degrees in communication and other fields.

-Currently, graduate training in the department is available only in psychology.
-The department offers an M.S. in psychology with an emphasis in human factors psychology.
-The master’s degree in psychology prepares students for careers in government and industry, teaching at the junior college level, or for continued study at the doctoral level.
-The Ph.D. in experimental psychology prepares students for a research career that may involve applied research in industry or an academic position.
+Currently, graduate training in the department is only available in psychology.
+The department offers an M.S. in Psychology with an emphasis in human factors psychology.
+The master’s degree prepares students for careers in government and industry, teaching at the junior college level, or for continued study at the doctoral level.
+The Ph.D. in Experimental Psychology prepares students for a research career that may involve applied research in industry or an academic position.
 An applicant to the graduate program must possess an undergraduate degree in psychology or a related field, such as engineering, computer science, or business.
 In addition, applicants should have completed a course in introductory statistics, a course in experimental psychology or research methods, and a course in computer programming.
 Additional coursework in cognitive psychology and sensation/perception is recommended.
 All applicants will be considered even if recommended coursework has not been taken.

 General Education: Oral Communication